MasterSais/uvo/README.md

 #### `string<T>(error?: Error): Validator<T, string>`

 Checks value to be a string compatible.
+Can be in CheckOnly mode with .check call.

 ```js
 import * as v from 'baridetta';